DvidMakesThings/FlashCards/README.md

-# FlashCards
+# WortMeister

-Flashcards app for German learning
+WortMeister app for German learning

 The best algorithm for a flashcard app in language learning is the spaced repetition algorithm (e.g., the SM2 algorithm from the SuperMemo method).
 Here's how it works: